jcastellanos003/humanitec/README.md

 Frontend test assignment.
 <br/><br/>
-First of all, thanks for taking your time and review my test, this is not the complete version though, because of the time.
+First of all, thanks for taking your time to review my test, and let me be part of the process.
 <br/><br/>
 The missing steps are:

--   Create Activity
--   Delete Activity
--   Add asignee
 -   Tests

 ## Using this project